UPDATED JAN 2018

 - VBACfinder.com.
 What is your state’s VBAC rate?
 What about your local hospital?
 Get the official numbers here.
 [Unfortunately, this site is no longer active.
 Hopefully a new resource will become available.]

 Your next steps are the most important: choosing a birth place and care provider.
 There is very little you have control over when it comes to the physical processes of pregnancy, labor and birth.
 You have more control over where you give birth and with whom, and those two choices alone strongly predict the ultimate outcome.

 Again, do your homework.
 Ask your care provider specific questions and pay close attention to the answers.
 Beware of vague answers, delayed discussions, and non-medical stipulations. (“If the sunset is pink on the eve of your due date, then I’ll be ok with a VBAC for you!”)
 Here are some guides to common objections to a trial of labor after cesarean (TOLAC).

 - The Ol’ Bait And Switch, OR Finding Out Your OB Has Been Leading You On.
 I cannot count how often I’ve referred women to this post.
 It sums up in a short list the red flags you must be watching for when choosing your VBAC care provider and birth place.
 If you read nothing else, read this!
-[The source website is currently down, but thankfully I saved a PDF copy of the article saved.
+[This site is no longer online either.
+HOWEVER, I have a PDF version of the article saved.
 Contact me and I’ll send you a copy.]

 - VBAC Scare Tactics Series.
 Sadly, the Birthing Beautiful Ideas blog referred to in the Bait and Switch post above is no longer online.
 But I have good news!
 I have copies of the entire series as a set of PDF files, with permission to share from the author.
 Contact me for a private link to the files.